huaweicloud/terraform-provider-huaweicloud/docs/data-sources/availability_zones.md

 ## Argument Reference

 * `region` - (Optional) The region in which to obtain the available zones.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `state` - (Optional) The `state` of the availability zones to match, default ("available").